virtual-kubelet/systemk/README.md

 `deb://example.org/tmp/coredns_1.7.1-bla_amd64.deb` will download the package from that URL and `coredns` will be the package name.

-When we see a CreatePod call we call out to systemd to create a unit per container in the pod.
+CreatePod call we call out to systemd to create a unit per container in the pod.
 Each unit will be named `systemk.<pod-namespace>.<pod-name>.<image-name>.service`.
 If a command is given it will replace the first word of `ExecStart` and leave any options there.
 If `args` are also given the entire `ExecStart` is replaced with those.
 If only `args` are given the command will remain and only the options/args will be replaced.

 We store a bunch of k8s meta data inside the unit in a `[X-kubernetes]` section.
 Whenever we want to know a pod state systemk will query systemd and read the unit file back.
-This way we know the status and have access to all the meta data.
+This way we know the status and have access to all the meta data, like pod UID and if the unit is an init container.

 ### Limitations